 Monika Fabijanska collaborates with and represents and artists whose works manifest intellectual depth and social significance.
 Owing to her expertise in cultural history and her understanding of contemporary artistic practice – and ability to persuade others to consider new ideas – Fabijanska has an exceptional record of introducing new artists for inclusion in museum collections and institutional exhibitions.
 In her work she draws on experience in international relations and a broad network of curatorial contacts in the US and Europe.

-Monika Fabijanska curated critically acclaimed exhibition, The Un-Heroic Act: Representations of Rape in Contemporary Women's Art in the U.S. at Shiva Gallery, John Jay College, NYC, 2018.
-The exhibition was accompanied by a catalog and symposium, and was reviewed by The New York Times, Artforum, The Brooklyn Rail and Art Papers, among the others.
-Hyperallergic named it one of twenty best NYC art shows in 2018.
+Monika Fabijanska curated critically acclaimed exhibition, The Un-Heroic Act: Representations of Rape in Contemporary Women's Art in the U.S. at Shiva Gallery, John Jay College, NYC, 2018, with a catalog and symposium.
+Hyperallergic named it one of twenty best NYC art shows in 2018, and it was reviewed by The New York Times, The New Yorker, Art in America, Artforum, The Brooklyn Rail and Art Papers, among the others.

-Monika Fabijanska was Poland's cultural attache, 2000-2010, and served as Deputy Director and later Director of the Polish Cultural Institute in New York, where she produced or co-produced more than 600 visual and performing arts projects with the best US cultural presenters.
+Monika Fabijanska was Poland's cultural attaché in New York, 2000-2010, serving as Deputy Director and later Director of the Polish Cultural Institute, where she produced or co-produced more than 600 visual and performing arts projects with the best US cultural presenters.
 She conceived and in 2010-2013 served as Director/Curator of Poland-US Campus Arts Project, a program she developed with Harvard, MIT, Yale, Princeton, and University of Michigan.
 She was Co-Director in charge of curatorial program and relations with museums and institutions at ART 3 gallery in Brooklyn, 2014-2015.

 She holds Master of Arts degree in History of Art from the University of Warsaw.